subnet99/Neza/README.md

 ### Organic Workflows

 Organic workflows come from real user requests.
-Neza lets Validators push these requests straight into the database so validators can dispatch them to miners in real time—ensuring miners not only run benchmark tests but also fulfill actual needs.
+Validators push these requests straight into the database so validators can dispatch them to miners in real time—ensuring miners not only run benchmark tests but also fulfill actual needs.

 ## Miner Optimization Directions